May 26 - 28 + 29, 2022

 Cindy loves to explore healing dance as a tool to help integrate and manifest the teachings of the medicines in daily life.
 She is currently in apprenticeship with Movement Medicine, a shamanic dance practice from the UK.

-Meredith has spent many years studying and practicing in an array of global healing traditions, after a chronic autoimmune illness struck her in mid-2011.
+Meredith has spent many years studying and practicing in an array of global healing traditions after developing a chronic autoimmune illness in 2011.
 She works across disciplines and is inspired by nutrition, herbalism, bodywork, yoga, meditation, dance, sound and vibration, arts and earthworks, and shamanism drawn from many indigenous and traditional cultures.
-She has been providing Kambo ceremonies since mid-2014, and has studied with master practitioner Simon Scott and the Katukina tribe in Acre, Brazil.
+She has been providing Kambo ceremonies since 2014 and has studied with master practitioner Simon Scott and the Katukina tribe in Acre, Brazil.

 I experienced Kambo dance weekend as a very nice weekend, transforming and bringing space.
 Cindy's loving involvement was like a warm blanket.
 The dance with live music was superb.
 The Kambo was accompanied with great care, attention and love so that healing could take place.
 The massage of Meredith was very enjoyable and tangible from her heart and soul.
 The whole weekend is a must for everyone.
 Glad I participated!